Extended Single Crochet (esc) Stitch Tutorial

 And here it is, used in combination with the moss stitch pattern in the happy days cardigan pattern.

 As I mentioned earlier, I use extended double crochet in the Abundance cardi, substituting it for traditional double crochet in the block stitch the pattern uses.
-Here’s a close up to give you an idea of how it looks (during a game of Heathers inspired crochet last summer!)

 If I haven’t convinced you yet, check out the right handed video below or on YouTube and the left handed one here.